alexandermorgan/julius/README.md

 https://nodejs.org/ .

 Then you need to use NPM to install nCoda's JavaScript dependencies.
 If this works, it's two simple commands.
-From the nCoda root directory, run:
+From the julius directory, run:

     $ npm install
     $ npm dedupe